 Dr Nick Marsden conducts comprehensive Autism assessments using the gold standard assessment measures: The Autism Diagnostic Observation Schedule (ADOS-2) and The Autism Diagnostic Interview (ADI-R).
 He will provide a thorough assessment and will provide a written report with diagnosis and recommendations for future treatment.

 Dr Nick is also a part of a local multidisciplinary assessment team for Autism Spectrum Disorder and other Developmental Disorders.
 This team consists of a paediatrician, clinical psychologist, neuropsychologist, occupational therapist, and speech therapist, and is called CHAMPS (Childhood Autism Multidisciplinary Professional Service.
 This is a service for the difficult to diagnose developmental disorders and the referral pathway is through a paediatrician.

 A referral from a paediatrician or child psychiatrist for an autism assessment is recommended, as this will allow for a Medicare rebate on the assessment (valued up to $339.20).
 See your GP for a referral to a paediatrician or child psychiatrist.

 *Please note that a referral is not required; however, it is recommended.
 Your GP may recommend you attend an initial assessment with the psychologist first before a referral to a paediatrician or child psychiatrist is given.
 This may assist with consideration of the appropriateness for the Autism Assessment Service.

-The comprehensive assessment involves four hours of assessment with a comprehensive report and recommendations for intervention and follow-up.
+The comprehensive assessment involves four hours of assessment (only initial two hours with child) with a comprehensive report and recommendations for intervention and follow-up.